nicholas-ko-zy/nicholas-ko-zy.github.io/draft.md

 <p><em>(Left: An example of travelling around and within a tract in Delft, Right: An example of travelling across tracts in Singapore)</em></p>

-For ‘**travelling along the perimeter of the tract**’, the path follows along the road and is usually shared between cyclists and pedestrians.
-The improvement here is to have dedicated paths for pedestrians and cyclists.
-These paths should also be wide enough to accomodate two people going in each direction, so people can hold conversations on their journeys.
+For ‘**travelling along the perimeter of the tract**’,

-For ‘**travelling across tracts**’, I'm referring to walking or cycling across an intersection.
-Some ideas to increase separation for this category include adding bridges or underpasses, increasing the distance between cars and people crossing the road, and lastly, designing routes for pedestrians and  cyclists that do not run alongside roads.
-The last one is a bit tricky to implement, but I will be giving an example below.
+For ‘**travelling across tracts**’, I'm referring to Some ideas to increase separation for this category include

+- adding bridges or underpasses
+- increasing the distance between cars and people crossing the road
+- designing cycling corridors that do not run parallel to roads.

+The last one is a bit tricky to implement in real life because of the additional land-use constraints, but I have provided examples below.

-For '**travelling within tracts**', separation between pedestrians, cyclists and vehicles is *typically* not an issue since cars that turn into these minor roads would drive at slower speeds to avoid collisions.
+For the last category, '**travelling within tracts**', separation between cyclists and vehicles is *typically* not an issue since cars that turn into these minor roads would drive at slower speeds to avoid collisions.
 I know there are drivers that speed no matter where they are, but in my experience, they are the minority.
 If you take HDB estates as examples, drivers typically slow down after they go past the gantry.
 Pedestrians and cyclists are also usually more comfortable cycling on roads within housing estates than on the main road.
 In the Netherlands, they have a word for this called [*woonerf*](https://en.wikipedia.org/wiki/Woonerf), which translates loosely to ‘residential grounds’. *Woonerf* streets do not have dedicated cycling paths or pedestrian paths but they do have traffic calming measures like signs that tell drivers they are entering a shared space, making it clear that they are guests in a shared street.

 Let's look at the first category, **travelling along the tract perimeter**.
 Increasing the width of sidewalks and cycling paths encourages greater separation while travelling along the tract perimeter.
 Today, Singapore's sidewalks and cycling paths are only wide enough to fit two people going in the same direction or one person each going in the opposite direction.
 Based on the design guide in Singapore, sidewalks without cycling paths have widths ranging from 1.5m to 1.8m.
 Cycling paths add an additional 2.0m of space.